 Excessive credit card use or failing to pay bills on time puts some serious dings on your credit score by negatively impacting your debt-to-income ratio—something a loan officer looks at closely.
 Stay the course.
 Pay monthly bills and do not open any new lines of credit.

-VI.
+IV.
 Thou shalt not spend money that you have set aside for closing

 The old saying, slightly tweaked, works here: You use it, you lose it.
 Don’t jeopardize your ability to pay closing costs buy spending the money you’ve set aside for that specific purpose.
 The new, shiny, got-to-have-it-today anything can wait.